-Decimal odds are often called European odds, as they are most commonly used by sports bettors in Europe, Australia, and Canada.
+Decimal odds are often called European odds, as they are most commonly used by sports bettors in Europe, but they are also widely used in Australia and Canada.
 They are simple to understand, making them a favorite across the world for bookmakers and sports bettors.

-Let’s look at a few examples.
+Let’s look at an example.

 Just remember that when using decimal odds, your original stake is calculated into your potential winnings.
 When determining your potential net profit, always remember to account for your original stake.

 The break-even odds for decimal are 2.0, as these odds will simply double your stake.
 Decimal odds below 2.0 are less than even money odds, meaning the potential return will be less than your stake.
 Odds above 2.0 are positive odds, meaning your potential return will be more than your stake.

 Decimal odds are also the most economical way to bet parlays, because the true odds will be calculated.
 Unlike traditional parlays which are calculated by the number of teams, parlays bets placed with decimal odds with give sports bettors the fairest and most accurate odds, maximizing their edge, so keep this in mind when using the best betting sites.